ayklassiq/python_project/README.md

 # python_project
 password mangement sytem
-it helpn in generating and storing paasword
+it help in generating and storing paasword